AWhetter/pathseq/doc/source/format.rst

 Suffixes MUST be present in the name of the sequence.
 The file suffixes represent the file extension of the files in the path sequence.
 The suffixes include the leading "``.``".

+The suffixes MUST NOT contain a valid :ref:`range string <range_string_format>`, or by definition they would be part of the ranges.

+The suffixes MUST NOT start with a "``.``" and digits otherwise there is no clear end of the previous range and start to the suffixes.

 Parsing